 23 The Emergency Action Codes (EAC) list is on the web site of the NCEC.
 A copy may also be purchased from TSO.
 Unless seriously misleading (which should be unusual) action should be limited to UMP or police (10500) form.
 Note: paragraph 5 of schedule 1 of CDG Regs permits tankers constructed before 1 January 2005 to display non-fire resisting orange coloured plates.

 24 GB registered vehicles carrying dangerous goods in tanks/tank containers on domestic journeys must display a telephone number where specialist advice about the goods is available at all times (subject to alternative described in paragraph 4 Sch 1).
 A domestic journey is one that is wholly within GB.
 Some carriers engage third parties to act directly as a source of specialist advice on their behalf, or to arrange for a nominated person to be contacted.
 Such arrangements are acceptable as long as they work effectively.
 If the initial contact promptly refers the caller to another number where specialist advice is available then this should be accepted, but further referrals would be unacceptable.
 No response or a seriously inadequate response would usually warrant a PN.
-See also Common problems
+See also Frequently asked questions.

 25 ADR has contained, for some time, two UN numbers for environmentally hazardous substances as follows